parnamondal/Image-Classification-Cat-vs-Non-Cat/README.md

 Well , it seems that our 4-layer neural network has better performance (74%) than our 2-layer neural network (62%) on the same test set.

-### The result of deep neural network on a set of images are :
+### The result of deep neural network applied on a set of images are :

 ![Alt Text](images/imag5.png)